demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ---

-The Cortex XDR - IR integration supports bidirectional mirroring of incident fields, enabling synchronization between Cortex XSOAR and Cortex XDR.
+The **Palo Alto Networks Cortex XDR - Investigation and Response** integration supports bidirectional mirroring of incident fields, enabling synchronization between Cortex XSOAR and Cortex XDR.
 However, each incident and its fields can only mirror in a single direction at any given time.
 This ensures consistency and prevents conflicts.

 ### Mirroring Directions: